FuseByExample/kie-remote-example/README.md

 WS Test
 -------------------

 There is a SoapUI test suite in <Project Root>/service-impl/src/test/soapui.
 It contains a test case for sending in a request as well as a mock service for receiving the async callback.
+Once a process is kicked off, you will need to log into the BPMS business central as the user you created with "analyst" role and complete the greeting task.
+Once completed, the BPM process will call back to the mock service hosted by SoapUI.